dac456/mob/README.md

 ### TODO
 * 'Host' needs to be renamed to 'Client' throughout the code.
+* Not 100% sure if the nearest-neighbours approach to filtering particle interaction in mobtest actually works.
 * Commenting & documentation (!!!)
 * More error handling and fault-tolerance mechanisms
 * Refactoring and code cleanup